Anas8e/printf/README.md

 ### 1. Handle more formats
  - d : converts input into a base 10 integer
  - i : converts input into an integer

+### 2. Handle the binary format
+- b : converts input into binary